-Thomas relocated his studio and home to historic downtown Vallejo in 2002, and in 2004 he was awarded certificates of recognition from the California state assembly and senate acknowledging his work in helping revitalize that area.
-The mayor and city council appointed him to the Percent for Art Advisory Group in 2006, where he helps craft guidelines for establishing a public art program for the city.
+Thomas’s prints have been honored by the San Francisco Art Directors Guild and the New York Art Directors Association.
+His exhibition record is extensive and he has curated and juried numerous shows within the fine arts community.
+He relocated his live/work studio to historic downtown Vallejo, CA in 2002 and in 2004 he was awarded certificates of recognition from the California state assembly and the senate acknowledging his work in helping revitalize that area.
+The mayor and city council appointed him to the Percent for Art Advisory Group to help craft guidelines for establishing a public art program for the city.